fommil/fpmortals/manuscript/backmatter.md

 Some observations:

--   there is no keyword to denote that what follows is a function
+-   there is no keyword
 -   there is no need to declare the types that are introduced
 -   there is no need to name the parameters

 which makes for terse code.

-Infix functions are defined in parentheses and need a fixity definition much like infix data constructors
+Infix functions are defined in parentheses and need a fixity definition:

 {lang="text"}
 ~~~~~~~~